jpcano/jpcano.github.io/src/content/blog/elektor-stm32-edge-ai-contest.md

 ## Roadmap

-The project will start as soon as the STM32N6570-DK Discovery Kit arrives (🤞).

 1. ✨ Set up the development tools and toolchains to run a basic Model Zoo demo on the board.
 1. 🗺️ Explore the demos and examples available in the STM model zoo as well as the case studies.
 1. 📚 Getting familiar with the development tools and methods for this chip, particularly the scripts in the STM Model Zoo repository and X-Cube-AI documentation.
 1. 🖼️ Development of a semantic segmentation model.
 1. 📍 Development of a landmark detection algorithm.
 1. 👉 Development of a pose detection algorithm.
-1. 📚 Curating a high-quality training dataset for watch wheels.
+1. 📈 Curating a high-quality training dataset for watch wheels.
-1. 📚 Optimization/Quantisation iterations.
+1. 🧮 Optimization/Quantisation iterations.
-1. 📚 Development of a UI with overlayed information.
+1. 🖱️ Development of a UI with overlayed information.
 1. ✍️ Write the final documentation of the project.
 1. ✉️ Submit the project to Elektor's competition.

+## About the author

+My name is Jesus Cano.
+I am a [professional engineer](https://jesus.engineer) and [amateur watchmaker](https://www.youtube.com/@jesusthewatchmaker).